 Small Business and Corporate Sales

 Carver Hill has worked with businesses around the country in purchasing original artwork for their public and private spaces.
 We are happy to meet with you about your needs, or we will happily work remotely.
-We have personally delivered and shipped art all over the U.S. and overseas.
+We deliver and ship art all over the U.S. and overseas.

 Carver Hill has worked with many private and corporate collectors on commission pieces to fit some interesting and complicated projects.
 We welcome inquiries for available options and pricing.
 We have relationships with many more artists than our website represents, please let us know if you seek something you do not see and we will do our best to accommodate you.

 For Artists Interested in Submitting Work

 Gallery artists are juried by several people with various, diverse qualifying credentials.
-Sorry, but we can not view work from walk-ins, and will make appointments based on preliminary contact through the mail or website if we feel the work will fit with our collection and/or needs at the time.
-For preliminary contact we ask for an artist’s statement, abbreviated resume or CV, a website link if applicable, and an email attachment with up to 5 jpegs (if you have more than one body of work or work in more than one medium you may submit 5 for each).
-In lieu of the above, you may snail mail a CD, photos, or slides – up to 20 images.
+Sorry, but we cannot view work from walk-ins and will make appointments based on preliminary contact through the mail or website if we feel the work will fit with our collection and/or work we are seeking at the time.
+For preliminary contact, we ask for an artist's statement, abbreviated resume or CV, a website link if applicable, and an email attachment with up to 5 jpegs (if you have more than one body of work or work in more than one medium you may submit 5 for each).
+In lieu of the above you may snail mail a CD, photos, or slides - up to 20 images.
 Please understand that in our busy season reviewing work takes time and unsolicited portfolios will not be returned.
+Our email address is email@example.com.
 Thank you for your interest.